 10 Supplements for Celiac Disease

-When you have celiac disease, you are at risk for several nutrient deficiencies as you are healing your gut from gluten damage (which can take upwards of 1-2 years).
+There are a variety of reasons why you may need to take supplements for celiac disease.
+Most pressingly, when you have celiac disease, you are at risk for several nutrient deficiencies as you are healing your gut from gluten damage (which can take upwards of 1-2 years).

 In this post I’ll discuss 10 supplements for celiac disease that people with this diagnosis should consider.